 - Multienvironment trials – How to use Factor Analytic models.

 - Prediction – To understand the concepts behind prediction and common reasons for failure.

 - Analysing your data – How to select appropriate variance models.

 Places are already booking fast, so contact us today at training to book your place.

 Congratulations to Professor John Nelder

-VSNi would like to congratulate Professor John Nelder on his International Biometric Society wholesale jerseys Honorary Life Membership, to be awarded at this year’s conference held in Montreal, Canada.
+VSNi would like to congratulate Professor John Nelder on his International Biometric Society Honorary Life Membership, to be awarded at this year’s conference held in Montreal, Canada.
 This prestigious award can only complement his already extensive collection of honours, including the Royal Statistical Society’s Guy Medal in Gold awarded last year.
-John’s contributions include the simplex minimization algorithm, the theory of generally-balanced experimental designs, the methodology of generalized linear models and, more recently, their wholesale jerseys generalization to hierarchical GLMs.
+John’s contributions include the simplex minimization algorithm, the theory of generally-balanced experimental designs, the methodology of generalized linear models and, more recently, their generalization to hierarchical GLMs.
 He is also the originator of the two widely used and highly respected statistical packages, GLIM and of course, our very own GenStat.

 Warmest congratulations John.